by Amy Wilson & Malek Romdhane

 - “Climate-Related Risks to Social Stability: Law and governance Approached” This event were hosted at the UN Climate Change Pavilion

-- The SDG Pavilion hosted the “Key performance indicators for the implementation and monitoring SDGs in European water management companies” event and was organised by the Regional Government of the Community of Madrid
+- The Sustainable Development Goal (SDG) Pavilion hosted the “Key performance indicators for the implementation and monitoring SDGs in European water management companies” event and was organised by the Regional Government of the Community of Madrid

 How do you find out about the events?